 The ARM™ designation is achieved after the completion of a series of three exams and an ethics requirement course.

-The exams include: Risk Management Principles, Risk Assessment and Treatment, and Risk Financing.
+The exams include: Risk Management Principles, Risk Assessment and Treatment, and Holistic risk.
 These exams cover a wide array of topics and advanced subjects used in our day to day jobs such as risk management, risk assessment, risk management applications, analyzing risk, reducing risk, and much more

-Each exam is multiple choice with a pass fail grade of 70%.
+Each exam is multiple choice with a pass-fail grade of 70%.
 You must score a 70% or higher on each exam to pass.
-Exams are administered and taken at any Prometric testing center.
-After passing each ARM™ exam, you will earn your ARM™ designation.

 For more information, see our blog detailing how to earn the ARM™ Certification.